Can Serena Williams return to the top of tennis after giving birth?

 "Will Serena have the speed and power to serve in the same way?
 I'm not so sure.
 Will she have the speed to get to the balls?
 I'm not sure.
 But that will come back, probably after nine months," says Minichiello.

+"She's a superbly fit athlete.
+She's head and shoulders above other female tennis players, she is a different class.
+If Jess can come back and medal in a Olympic Games, in a very physical sport, then I can't see why Serena can't.

-"Regardless of what she may have planned it's very different when the little one arrives."
+"But regardless of what she may have planned, it's very different when the little one arrives."